ruuddejong-altran/python-c-cpp/docs/example_4.md

 I rewrote the TrafficLight class, so that the state change requests are buffered.
+With this change, a TrafficLight instance has a long-running thread that waits until a transition request arrives, or the TrafficLight instance is destroyed.
 The `force_closed` callback now works as expected:

 ```text